 READING - REDG 0300 - COLLEGE READING PREPARATION.
 Development of reading and higher order thinking skills necessary for college readiness.
 Fundamental reading skills to develop comprehension, vocabulary, and rate.
 This is an individualized course designed to meet the needs of the underprepared student.
 Diagnosis of reading deficiencies is made and a course of study is prescribed.
-This course may be strongly recommended for some students, based on reading levels to be determined by placement tests.
+This course may be required or strongly recommended for some students, based on reading levels determined by TSI Assessment and the current TSI Assessment Placement Chart.
 Also, can be relevant for refresher.
 Three lecture and one lab hour each week.
 Lab fee.
 This course may not be used for degree credit.
 Non-transferable.